-How do you manage the inevitable pendulum swings of being running your own business?
+How do you manage the inevitable pendulum swings of running your own business?
 Do you jump on for the ride, relishing the exhilaration or find it exhausting?
 Or does it depend on the day?

-Given that it’s hard to do business effectively while lurching from one emotional state to another, what does it look like to keep some level of equilibrium while running your own thing in the midst of the pendulum?
+The thing about the balls in the middle of the Newton’s Cradle is that they always – somehow – stay still so, given that it’s hard to do business effectively while lurching from one emotional state to another, what does it look like to keep some level of equilibrium while running your own thing in the midst of the pendulum?

 The first thing is to expect it.
 Knowing that running your own business is going to be a rollercoaster helps you not to be shocked as the pendulum swings from side to side.

 The second is to embrace it – one of the best things about running your own business is the variety it involves – if you want the same old, same old, the regular and routine, this is not the life for you.

 The third thing is to learn to evaluate it – to seek to respond rather than react to the swings.
 Chiseled above the door to Centre Court at the All England Tennis Club (which hosts the Wimbledon Tennis Championships) are words from Rudyard Kipling’s poem If encouraging the players who walk through to that door to “meet with triumph and disaster and treat those two impostors just the same” .
 The key word here is “treat”.
 The poem doesn’t suggest you feel the same on a good day as on a bad, that is impossible unless you’re a robot, but that you seek to to treat both a good day and a bad in similar ways.

 We can’t choose how we feel – at least initially – but we can choose how we respond to situations.
 It doesn’t mean we can’t celebrate the win – the new customer, the big contract – or be disappointed by the lost sale or the dip in profit but that we do both in the context of the bigger picture.
 The Wisdom Book of Ecclesiastes in the Bible puts it like this:

 but when times are bad, consider this: